Fjeanneret/multiSight/README.md

 # **multiSight**

-:rocket: This document is built to be efficient as quickly as possible with **multiSight**.
+:rocket: The purpose of this document is to help you become productive as quickly as possible with the **multiSight** package.

-  - The goal of **multiSight** is to handle multi-omic data and network inference in a easy-to-use R shiny package.
+  - The goal of **multiSight** is to handle multi-omics data and network inference in a easy-to-use R shiny package.

 > You could use this tool with a graphical interface or only with script